Updated: June 23, 2023

 Who is eligible for the Portugal D7 Visa?

-To apply for the D7 Visa, you must be a non-EU/EEA/Swiss national.
-You must have a reasonable net regular passive income, which can be from pensions, transferable equity, real estate, intellectual property, or financial investment.
+You must meet the minimum income requirements, which can be from pensions, transferable equity, real estate, intellectual property, or financial investment.
 The D7 Visa is intended to attract retirees and those living off passive income.

 What is the Portugal D7 Visa?